pykello/arunos/README.md

     sudo make install

-After installation finishes, open two terminal windows and set their current directory to the directory of Arunos.
+After installation finishes, open two terminal windows and set their current directories to the directory of Arunos.
 In terminal window 1, run:

     make qemu-gdb